 Following are the basic measures you should take at the vaccination center:

-1. Fill out the vaccination slip with relevant details including your full name, CNIC number, dosage (first or second), mobile number, age, and code received from 1166.
+1. Fill out the vaccination slip with relevant details including your full name, CNIC or CRC number, dosage (first or second), mobile number, age, and code received from 1166.
 Anyone going for vaccination must send their CNIC number to 1166 beforehand to register in the National Immunization Management System (NIMS).

 2. Go to the registration counter on your turn to get yourself registered in the National Immunization Management System (NIMS).
 This will also allow you to download your COVID-19 vaccination certificate.

 3. Always wear your mask and carry a hand sanitizer with you.